Flock Safety Falcon and Sparrow License Plate Readers OPM1

 Vulnerability Details

-Affected Versions: Tenda O3 Version 1.
-See vendor advisory for a complete list of other affected products and versions.
+Affected Versions: Flock Safety Falcon and Sparrow License Plate Readers OPM1.
+See vendor advisory for a complete list of specific affected versions.

 Business Impact